Office Hours

 If untreated, Dry Eye can progress to a more irritable, troublesome condition called chronic conjunctivitis.
 It can cause considerable trouble, and Dry Eye can lead to loss of sight due to corneal scarring, so delaying treatment is not recommended.

-Is there treatment for corneal scarring caused by Dry Eye?
+Is there treatment for corneal scarring caused by Dry Eye

 When patients experience corneal scarring from Dry Eye, sight may be restored by corneal transplants.
 However, the original cause of the scarring should be addressed to prevent a recurrence of vision loss.
-Research and development of human corneal skin grafts to repair severe corneal damage are of great interest to us.

 What can I do to prevent or control Dry Eye syndrome?